xifeiwu/lib-node/lib/socks/README.md

-## Notice
+## Key Point

-Communication between custom socks server and socks client can support:
-1. Using socket by http upgrade, logic of socks server run on http server, socks client starts by a http upgrade request.
+1. Can get socket conneciton by tcp protocol directly or by http upgrade method.
-2. Encrypt data run on socket.
+2.

 ## Ref